-Lincoln owners have discovered the powerful protection of Lincoln Extended Service Plan.
-It is the only extended service plan backed by Lincoln Motor Company, and provides peace of mind protection beyond the New Vehicle Limited Warranty coverage.
+More than 32 million Ford owners have discovered the powerful protection of Ford Extended Service Plan.
+It is the extended service plan backed by Ford Motor Company, and provides peace of mind protection beyond the New Vehicle Limited Warranty coverage.

-Lincoln ESP Can Quickly Pay for Itself
+Ford ESP Can Quickly Pay for Itself

-One service bill - the cost of parts and labor - can easily exceed the price of your Lincoln Extended Service Plan.
-With Lincoln ESP, you minimize your risk for unexpected repair bills and rising repair costs.
+One service bill - the cost of parts and labor - can easily exceed the price of your Ford Extended Service Plan.
+With Ford ESP you minimize your risk for unexpected repair bills and rising repair costs.

-Up to 1000+ Covered Vehicle Components
+Up to 1,000+ Covered Vehicle Components

-There are four Extended Service Plans with different levels of coverage.
+There are four core Extended Service Plans with different levels of coverage.
 Ask your authorized dealer for details.

 - PremiumCARE Our most comprehensive coverage.
-With over 1000 covered components, this plan is so complete that we generally only discuss what's not covered. - 2.
+With over 1,000 covered components, this plan is so complete that we generally only discuss what's not covered. - 2.
 ExtraCARE Covers 113 components, and includes many high-tech items. - 3.
-BaseCARE Covers 84 components. - 4.
-PowertrainCARE Covers 29 critical components.
+BaseCARE Covers 84 components. - PowertrainCARE Covers 29 critical components.

-Lincoln Extended Service Plan is honored by all authorized Lincoln and Ford dealers in the United States, Canada and Mexico.
-It is the only extended service plan authorized and backed by Lincoln Motor Company.
+Ford Extended Service Plan is honored by all authorized Ford dealers in the U.S., Canada and Mexico.
+It is the extended service plan authorized and backed by Ford Motor Company.
 That means you get:

-- Reliable, quality service at any Lincoln or Ford dealership. - Repairs performed by factory trained technicians, using genuine parts.
+- Reliable, quality service at any Ford or Lincoln dealership - Repairs performed by factory trained technicians, using genuine parts